 The book can be purchased from Amazon by clicking on this link.

 Friday, May 13, 2016

 Earlier this year I gave two interviews about my books on Dr. Richard Miller's public radio program, Mind Body Health & Politics.
 The interviews were broadcast on March 8, 2016 and March 15, 2016.
-Recordings of both interviews can be found by clicking on this link to Dr. Miller's website: http://www.mindbodyhealthpolitics.org/.
+Recordings of both interviews can be found in the Program Archives for 2016 on Dr. Miller's website at: http://www.mindbodyhealthpolitics.org/.

 Monday, February 29, 2016